 Oropouche Virus Disease in Pregnancy

-This document has been updated on September 26, 2024 as follows:
+This document has been updated as follows:

 - Includes additional recommendations for CLIA-approved testing for pregnant people and scheduled hospital delivery location selection based on facility capability for postnatal testing and treatment.